gwenjo/MS3-asian-flavours/README.md

     elements.

 -   Micro framework [Flask](https://flask.palletsprojects.com/en/1.1.x/),
-    was usedfor this website, flask was chosen to build the backend.
+    was used for this website, flask was chosen to build the backend.

 **Typography**

 -   [Google Fonts](https://fonts.google.com/specimen/Roboto) was used for the       font style of this project.
 The font used for this website is Roboto with a backup font of Sans-serif.
 It is a simple and easy to read font.
 The font is also easy to read on smaller devices.

 **Icons**
 -   An existing favicon has been chosen for this website [Favicon](https://         favicon.io/).